yash-learner/cafeteria-management/README.md

 - Nobody can sign-up as an owner.
 Instead, the live application should come with an owner already created.
 - Can create clerks and other owners.
-- Owner can manage the menu such as view, create, update, active/inactive a menu category
+- Owner can manage the menu such as view, create, update, active/inactive a menu category.
 - Can manage menu items in menu categories such as add, delete and update.
 - Can see reports.
 - can manage the users.